Arizona Labor Laws Guide

 Regular minimum wage | Tipped minimum wage | Subminimum/Training wage |

-For workers in industries that have tipping, the employer is allowed to pay their employees up to $3 less per hour than minimum wage, which amounts to $11.35 per hour.
-This applies only if the wage earned along with tips amounts to the same sum as if they were paid a regular minimum wage.
+When it comes to tipped employees, the employer is allowed to pay them up to $3 less per hour than minimum wage, which amounts to $11.70 per hour in 2025.
+This applies only if the wage earned, along with the tip, amounts to the same sum as if they were paid a regular minimum wage.

 Additionally, according to Arizona state law concerning equal wage rates, variations in pay for the same position based on gender are prohibited.
 Both male and female workers should be paid an equal amount for the same position, as long as the quality and quantity of work are the same.